HAWKAARJAV/CORPOGN-FINAL/README.md

 - Node.js `>=20.0.0`
 - npm with the committed `package-lock.json`
-- A Supabase project with Auth enabled
+- Supabase project with Auth enabled
 - SQL from `supabase-schema.sql` applied
-- SQL from `supabase-production-migration.sql` applied for production project/reporting fields
+- SQL from `supabase-production-migration.sql` applied for project/reporting fields
 - Playwright browser binaries for end-to-end tests

 ### Installation